AlcoholRehabHelp Logo

 When to See a Doctor

-The kidneys are the body’s essential tool for filtering out dangerous substances.
+The kidneys are the body’s essential tool for filtering out harmful substances.
 Problems affecting the kidneys can quickly impact the rest of the body, potentially leading to problems in multiple organs.

 Contact a doctor if you experience: